100% Online Master of Science in Clinical Mental Health Counseling

 Transfer up to nine credits

-MU’s 100% online MS in Clinical Mental Health Counseling costs $545 per credit hour and includes 60 total hours.
+MU’s online MS in Clinical Mental Health Counseling costs $545 per credit hour and includes 60 total hours.
 About 97% of MU students qualify for financial aid.
 If you or a family member are a veteran or active-duty service member, your education at Methodist University could be even more affordable.
 Visit our Military Support page to learn more.

-View the Application process
+View the Application processWhat You’ll Learn

-Learn to positively impact outcomes for mental health clients with a 100% online Master of Science in Clinical Mental Health Counseling from MU.
+Learn to positively impact outcomes for mental health clients with an online Master of Science in Clinical Mental Health Counseling from MU.
 In this program, you’ll gain the skills you need to provide care for those seeking counseling for substance abuse, marriage and family issues, generalized anxiety, and more.
 Through rigorous coursework, which includes a practicum and two internship experiences, you’ll graduate with a strong counseling identity, ready to succeed as a clinical mental health counselor.

 Program Outcomes